bazelbuild/bazel/site/docs/skylark/faq.md

 ---
 layout: documentation
-title: Skylark FAQ
+title: Extension FAQ
 ---

 # Frequently Asked Questions

-These are some common issues and questions with writing using Skylark.
+These are some common issues and questions with writing extensions.

 <!-- [TOC] -->